Updated March 31, 2026

 - Workers' compensation is required in New York for businesses with 1+ employees, so a clothing store with staff should plan for that coverage before opening.

-- New York requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for landlords reviewing a retail lease or renewal.
+- Most commercial leases in New York require proof of general liability coverage, which matters for landlords reviewing a retail lease or renewal.

 - The New York State Department of Financial Services regulates insurance in the state, so quote requests should be reviewed against DFS-guided policy terms and carrier filings.